Tom Scholz

 Donald Thomas Scholz (born March 10, 1947) is an American musician.
-He is the founder, main songwriter, primary guitarist, keyboardist and only remaining original member of the rock band Boston.
-He has appeared on every Boston release.
-Scholz, a multi-instrumentalist, plays guitar, bass, keyboards, and drums.
+He is the founder and only constant original member of the rock band Boston.
+A multi-instrumentalist, Scholz plays guitar, bass, keyboards, and drums and has also performed backing vocals live.

 Scholz is an MIT-trained engineer who designed and built his own recording studio in an apartment basement in the early 1970s.
 A fan of rock music throughout his teen years, Scholz began writing songs while earning his master's degree at MIT.
 The first Boston album was mostly recorded in his basement studio, primarily using devices he invented.
 After the success of Boston, he founded Scholz Research & Development, Inc. to develop and market his inventions, many under the Rockman brand.
 Scholz holds several patents related to his work at SR&D over the years.

 He was described by AllMusic as an "un-rock n' roll" figure who did not enjoy the limelight of being a performer, preferring to concentrate on music, production, and inventing new electronic equipment.
 In more recent years, he has dedicated much of his money and time to charitable work.